• Skip to primary navigation

 3. Ladle with spout: to easily pour the liquid into the funnels from a large bowl or pan.
 I always use the ladle with a spout to take the syrup from the pan where I boiled it into the funnel.
 If you don't have a pan with a spout, this is the easiest way to pour the syrup once it is cold.

-4. Fancy vintage bottles: I love to have my own liqueur assortment into those vintage bottles.
+4. Fancy vintage bottles: I love to have my own liqueur assortment in those vintage bottles.
 It gives my homemade liqueurs an extra wow factor.

-5. Small glass bottles with lids: if you want to store the liqueurs in small bottles or if you want to give it as gifts to friends and family those small bottles are perfect.
-The lid seals and they can be easily carried.
+5. Small glass bottles with lids: if you want to store the liqueurs in small bottles or if you want to give them as gifts to friends and family, those small bottles are perfect.
+The lid seals, and they can be easily carried.
 They even come with labels to write the name of the liqueur and the date.

 6. Shot glass set and/or Small liqueur glasses: it is very important to serve the liqueur in small shot glasses so it can be slowly sipped and relished.

 7. Good Grips Bottle Brush: to easily clean all the bottles after each use.
-Some liqueurs can be very sticky and stain easily like the walnut hull.
+Some liqueurs can be very sticky and stain easily, like the walnut hull.

-8. If you want to give your liqueur an extra festive look you can also use the Rose Ice Cube Stackable to make rose ices or the ice cube with light to make your liqueur shine at night.
+8. If you want to give your liqueur an extra festive look, you can also use the Rose Ice Cube Stackable to make rose ices or the ice cube with light to make your liqueur shine at night.

-Use for the remaining ingredients
+Use the remaining ingredients

 So you will find in every liqueur recipe a link to another recipe you can make with the leftover.

-• On the Nocino liqueur, I use the walnuts to flavor wine which can be drunk cold or warm as a mulled wine
+• On the Nocino liqueur, I use the walnuts to flavor wine, which can be drunk cold or warm as a mulled wine

-• For the Limoncello and Curacao, I use the lemon zest to flavor cookies, cakes, or even meat like the duck a l'orange or the Daube Provencal or even simple meatballs
+• For the Limoncello and Curacao, I use the lemon zest to flavor cookies, cakes, or even meat, like the duck a l'orange or the Daube Provencal, or even simple meatballs

 • I use the egg white leftover from the eggnog to make homemade meringues or pavlova